debops/debops/docs/guides.rst

      - name: 'example1'
        ciphertext_block_device: '/dev/loop0'

+The role should be "enabled" for this host as shown in :ref:`cryptsetup__ref_example_inventory`.
 Then run the playbook of the role:

 .. code-block:: shell

-   debops service/cryptsetup -l hostname
+   debops service/cryptsetup -l "$hostname"

 which should have the following effects:

-* Create a random keyfile on the Ansible controller under :file:`./ansible/secret/cryptsetup/hostname/example1/keyfile.raw`
+* Create a random keyfile on the Ansible controller under :file:`./ansible/secret/cryptsetup/$hostname/example1/keyfile.raw`
 * Copy the keyfile to the remote host under :file:`/var/local/keyfiles/example1_keyfile.raw`
-* Initialize LUKS on the :file:`/dev/loop0` using the keyfile
+* Initialize LUKS by creating a LUKS header on the :file:`/dev/loop0` using the keyfile
 * Make a backup of the LUKS header on the remote host under :file:`/var/backups/luks_header_backup/example1_header_backup.raw`
-* Copy the LUKS header backup to the Ansible controller under :file:`./ansible/secret/cryptsetup/hostname/example1/header_backup.raw`
+* Copy the LUKS header backup to the Ansible controller under :file:`./ansible/secret/cryptsetup/$hostname/example1/header_backup.raw`
 * Open/map :file:`/dev/loop0` to :file:`/dev/mapper/example1` (`Plaintext device mapper target`)
 * Make the opening/mapping persistent in :file:`/etc/crypttab`
   (either for automatic opening on system start or manually using :command:`cryptdisks_start` which can be chosen by additional role configuration options)
 * Create a filesystem on :file:`/dev/mapper/example1`
-* Create the mount point for the filesystem under :file:`/media/example1`
+* Create the mount point directory for the filesystem under :file:`/media/example1`
 * Mount :file:`/dev/mapper/example1` under :file:`/media/example1` (`Plaintext mount point of the filesystem`)
 * Remember the filesystem information and mount point in :file:`/etc/fstab`